-- Survivors’ allowance paid to designated beneficiary, specified in writing by insured person
+- Survivors’ allowance paid to the designated beneficiary, specified in writing by the insured person

 For employees who have paid contributions for at least three months within the 15 months prior to becoming disabled, he or she is entitled to benefits for non-occupational disability.
 These benefits include:

 - physical, mental and occupational rehabilitation expenses